tomogorman/NormalScoresTest/README.md

 used to estimate the signifiance level and the power of the GNS test.
 The GNS test is described in:

-O'Gorman, T. W. (2020) A Generalized Normal Scores Test of Significance for any Coefficient in a Linear Model.
+O'Gorman, T. W. (2020) A Generalized Normal Scores Test that Increases the Power of a Test of Significance for a Coefficient in a Linear Model.
 (Submitted for publication.)

 The following notation is used in these files: